Jdaniel19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-(8) this is  a script that creates a new global variable
+(8) this is a script that creates a new global variable with name and value